operator-framework/operator-sdk/doc/ansible/user-guide.md

 #### 2. Run outside the cluster

-This method is preferred during development cycle to deploy and test faster.
+This method is preferred during the development cycle to speed up deployment and testing.

 Run the operator locally with the default kubernetes config file present at `$HOME/.kube/config`: